u3556490/folkbucket/scottish-ballads/bonnie-george-campbell.md

 - [n 5] The *helmEt* vowel could be /ɛ/ too.
 - [n 6] And now the *cam* is pronounced differently...

+A different performance by the McEwen brothers is available at [9] where some slight pronunciation variances could be heard.

 ## Sheet music transcription

 See [7] for an alternative version.